cheshtapathak/Customer-Churn-Analysis-Dashboard/README.md

 5. Features / Highlights
 • Business Problem

-Customer churn directly impacts revenue and growth in the telecom industry.
+Customer churn has a direct impact on revenue and growth in the telecom industry.
 However, identifying why customers churn and which segments are at risk is challenging when working with raw data.

 Key questions addressed include: